radian-software/straight.el/README.md

 make sure to check out the specified revisions of each package when cloning them for the first time.

-To restore your packages to the revisions specified in your version lockfiles, run `M-x straight-thaw-versions`.
-This will interactively check for local changes before checking out the relevant revisions, so don't worry about things getting overwritten.
+To install the versions of the packages specified in your version lockfiles, run `M-x straight-thaw-versions`.
+You may need to run `M-x straight-pull-all` first to ensure that you have those versions available.
+Thawing will interactively check for local changes before checking out the relevant revisions, so don't worry about things getting overwritten.

 #### The profile system